basarat/typescript-book/docs/quick/nodejs.md

 ## Creating TypeScript node modules

 You can even use other node modules written in TypeScript.
-As a module author, one one real thing you should do:
+As a module author, one real thing you should do:

 * you might want to have a `typings` field (e.g. `src/index`) in your `package.json` similar to the `main` field to point to the default TypeScript definition export.
 For an example look at [`package.json` for csx](https://github.com/basarat/csx/blob/gh-pages/package.json).